enioka-Haute-Couture/enioka_scan/docs/develop.md

-In order for a new scanner SDK to be found by the library, the [`ScannerProvider`][scanner-provider-api] implementation needs to be declared as a service in its `AndroidManifest.xml` with an intent-filter containing the action `com.enioka.scan.PROVIDE_SCANNER`.
+In order for a new scanner SDK to be found by the library, the [`ScannerProvider`][scanner-provider-api] implementation needs to be declared as a service in its `AndroidManifest.xml` with an intent-filter containing the action `com.enioka.scan.PROVIDE_SCANNER` for "regular" devices, and `com.enioka.scan.PROVIDE_SPP_SCANNER` for bluetooth devices.

 The associated Java class does not need to extend Android's `Service` class(the `tools:ignore="Instantiatable"` attribute may be added to the service in the manifest),